fab2s/Math/README.md

 ## Installation

-OpinHelpers can be installed using composer :
+Math can be installed using composer :

 ```
-composer require "fab2s/opinhelpers"
+composer require "fab2s/math"
 ```

 `Math` is also included in [OpinHelper](https://github.com/fab2s/OpinHelpers) which packages several bellow "Swiss Army Knife" level Helpers covering some of the most annoying aspects of php programing, such as UTF8 string manipulation, high precision Mathematics or properly locking a file